jasonthorpebuchanan/jasonthorpebuchanan.github.io/_posts/jtb-announcement/2024/2024-03-29-Bogliasco.md

 thumbnail: updates/2024/bogliasco_560.jpg
 500pxImage: updates/2024/bogliasco_560.jpg
 photosFolder: Bogliasco
-postDescription: "I'm thrilled to have been awarded a 2024 Bogliasco Fellowship, where I will spend November-December composing as an Artist-in-Residence at their Study Center on the coast of Genoa, Italy."
+postDescription: "2024 Bogliasco Fellowship, November-December as an Artist-in-Residence at their Study Center on the coast of Genoa, Italy."
 tags:
   - 2024
   - air
   - news

 ---

 "I'm thrilled to have been awarded a 2024 Bogliasco Fellowship, where I will spend November-December as an Artist-in-Residence at their Study Center on the coast of Genoa, Italy."